 If you’re fond of sand dunes, you’ll fall wildly in love with the soon-to-open Six Senses Shaharut, a luxurious spa retreat set amid the bluffs and dunes of Israel’s breathtaking Negev Desert.
 Detoxing and de-stressing comes in the form of hammams and massages or visiting practitioners who’ll read your aura and offer spiritual healing, accentuated by richly flavoured Israeli cuisine, house-infused liqueurs and riotously hued sunsets that sink into star-speckled nights.
-Little Smiths are welcome too, and will thrill at camel rides or the chance to see local wildlife slink by the pool.

 Get this when you book through us: